ucbrise/clipper/containers/container_implementation.md

 ### Serializing Prediction Requests
 1. All requests begin with a 32-bit integer header, sent as a single ZeroMQ message.
 The value of this integer will be 0, indicating that the request is a prediction request.

-2. The second ZeroMQ message contains the size of the input header, in bytes, as a 64-bit long.
+2. The second ZeroMQ message contains the size of the input header, in bytes, as a 32-bit integer.
 This is the size of the content of the third ZeroMQ message.

 3. The third ZeroMQ message contains an input header.
 This is a list of 32-bit integers.
  * The input header begins with a 32-bit integer specifying the type of inputs contained in the request.
 This integer can assume values 0-4, as defined in point 2 of **Initializing a Connection**.